 Reputation is everything.
 We all know how hard it can be to protect a good reputation.
 It is fragile.
 You only need a single, simple mistake to damage your brand’s image.
-This is especially true in the digital world where the all too familiar notion of “the internet never forgets” is sulking in the shadows of our online campaigns.
+This is especially true in the digital world where the all too familiar notion of “the internet never forgets” is sulking in the shadows of our online PR and crisis management campaigns.

 Companies now have to deal with high customer expectations and be flexible enough to survive in an environment where radical transparency reigns supremely.
 A couple of years back, it would be easy to ignore public voices, but this isn’t an option anymore.

 Brands must now develop effective communication strategies and give an ear to the social chatter while responding to matters affecting them in a way that aligns with their brand and meets customer expectations.

 No business is safe from a crisis situation, so the best way to handle a crisis is to plan for one.
 Crisis management should be discussed across all of your marketing and reputation management endeavors, including:

 - Fake news